11.4. Database Management¶

 metro-dc-a and one replica will

-be hosted on a new wiht the zone attribute set to
+be hosted on a new with the zone attribute set to

 Note that you can also use this system to ensure certain nodes in the cluster